FlintEastwood/3DVisionActivator/README.md

 The visible context is bound by vsync and has access to these fbos.
 It renders the appropriate eye fbo to the window and toggles the 3dVision's "eye."
 The IR-emitter Init sequence is now borrowed from "libnvstusb" and works really good.

 A file named "MonitorTimings.ini" holds the Timing profiles.
 The program will initially use the top profile.
 (You may want to change this)

-If you have a 3D-Vision certified Monitor, you can find this timings with NvTimingsEd.
-The EDID_ID can be found with CRU (Custom Resolution Utility).
+If you have a 3D-Vision certified Monitor, you can find this timings with NvTimingsEd (https://github.com/rajkosto/NvTimingsEd) if you know the EDID-ID of your monitor.

+The EDID_ID can be found with CRU (Custom Resolution Utility).(https://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU)

+Some older 3D Vision monitors (my Alienware2310 for example) need to be switched into 3D-mode to avoid ghosting.
+You can achieve this if you set a custom resolution in the GPU driver or with CRU - with exactly the values shown in NvTimingsEd.
+The important parameter here is the "total vertical lines", they increase to 1149 on the Aw2310 - triggering it to switch into 3D-mode.

+That works with the last 3D Vision monitors too, but for my AsusPG248Q it was just neccessary to enable ULMB (backlight strobing) in the Monitor OSD .
+There is no difference between 3D-mode and ULMB I think.

 ### Dependencies:
 - Visual Studio 2022